 Music has been at the heart of worship in the Judeo-Christian tradition from the earliest times.
 David, the second king of Israel, was a talented musician who composed many of the Psalms.
 The apostle Paul encouraged the Christian community of Colossae to “sing psalms, hymns, and spiritual songs with gratitude” in their hearts.
 Plainchant facilitated the spread of Christianity throughout Europe, and every major Christian movement has been defined by the music that proclaims its message.

 Indeed, music has resounded with the walls of this sacred space in Meadville since it was built nearly 150 years ago.
 The hymns, psalms, and anthems we sing each week are vital part of the church's worship, offered to the glory of God and for the nurture of God's people.
 If you have a musical talent to share, we would be delighted to hear from you!

 Believing in the importance of nurturing the art of choral singing, we annually offer a limited number of scholarships to Allegheny College students who sing with our choir.
 These singers provide a stable core to our choral sound, and help smooth out seasonal fluctuations in attendance.

 Liberty Bells Established in 1975, this ensemble typically rings in church one Sunday each month.
 They have also performed in concerts and other community events, including Meadville’s much-loved ‘Trees of Christmas’ and the annual 'Spring Ring'.
 Rehearsals are on Tuesdays (September-May) from 5:30-6:15 PM.
-No prior handbell experience is necessary, but the ability to read music is required.
+No prior handbell experience is required to join, but the ability to read music is necessary.

 In January 1970, a disastrous fire damaged the sanctuary and destroyed the four-manual organ built in 1924 by the Tellers-Kent company of Erie.
 While repairs to the building were underway, the congregation engaged the Schlicker Organ Company of Buffalo to craft a new instrument of three manuals and 46 (now 47) ranks, inspired by German organs of the 18th century.